About us

 We are a family building an education from real work.

-Philosotribe is our way of keeping curiosity close to daily life.
-We use gardening, handmade craft, and small business practice to help our kids learn skills that connect directly to the world around them.
+Philosotribe is our way of keeping curiosity close in our daily lives.
+We use gardening, handmade crafts, and small business practice to help our kids learn skills that connect directly to the world around them.

 Placeholder illustration of a family learning table Placeholder image